nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: InternBuddy launches with the sample internship data shown in the List Panel.
 There is a total of 7 internship entries.

 2. Corrupted Data File

-   Prerequisite: There is a file called `internbuddy.json` in the folder where InternBuddy is located.
+   Prerequisite: There is a file called `internbuddy.json` in the `data` subfolder where InternBuddy is located.
-   You should have made some changes to the data (e.g. editing the company name of an entry via the `edit` command or add a new internship entry) such the data differs from the sample data.

     1. Ensure that InternBuddy is not running.
 If it is running, close it.
     2. Open the file `internbuddy.json`.
-If prompted to select an application to open it, choose `Notepad` (Windows)/[Insert for Mac]/[Insert for Linux].
     3. In `internbuddy.json`, locate any line that contains the word `CompanyName`.
     4. Highlight the line located in Step 4 and delete the entire line.
     5. Save the `internbuddy.json` file and close it.
     6. Launch InternBuddy.

-   **Expected**: Your previous changes to the sample data are no longer present.
-InternBuddy launches with the sample internship data shown in the List Panel.
-There is a total of 7 internship entries.
+   **Expected**: No entry is shown in the List Panel.
+InternBuddy starts afresh with 0 internship entry.

 ## **Appendix C: Proposed Design Tweaks for Feature Flaws**